LaunchCodeEducation/launchcode-course-learning-objectives/unit1/lesson14.rst

 - Explicitly trigger an event using code
 - Understand event bubbling and how to stop it
 - Know these common DOM events: ``load``, ``click``, ``mouseover``, ``focus``, ``change``
+- Know that load events can be used to run JavaScript at a certain point